• Skip to primary navigation

 • Use a small scoop to add some filling to each egg white half.
 If you don't have a scoop, use a regular teaspoon as a scoop and another spoon to scrape off the filling into the egg whites.
 Sprinkle on paprika for garnish.

 • Chill pesto deviled eggs until serving them.
 Do not leave deviled eggs out for more than two hours.
-Refrigerate leftovers, covered, for up to one week.
+Refrigerate leftovers, covered, for up to four days.

 Video